Nemomain/space-battleships/README.md

 }
 ```
 that became:

 ```javascript
 let playerShips = []
 let enemyShips = []
 ```

 and as soon as I did that I started coding the basic Event Listeners with which all player input/feedback is built upon:
+  -Allowing The player to select a ship to place:

 ```javascript
 shipSelect.forEach(value => {
   value.addEventListener('click', (e) => {